+IV.
 Actuarial Assumptions and Methods

 Actuarial assumptions are adopted by the Board, upon review of recommendations made by the actuary.
-An experience study was conducted for the five-year period ended June 30, 2018.
+An experience study was conducted for the five-year period ended June 30, 2023.
 This study resulted in the Board adopting several changes in assumptions, at the recommendation of the actuary, in order to better anticipate emerging experience.
-Included in the changes was an update to the mortality tables used to the Pub-2010 Below-Median Income tables for both General and Public Safety plan participants.
-Additionally, the Board reviewed the investment return assumption and voted to lower the assumption from 7.5% to 7.0% in fiscal year 2019.
+These changes in assumptions resulted in a net increase in actuarial liability of \$10,914,397.